JohnTelford/GPT/docs/index.md

-# Welcome to GPT Conversations
+# Welcome to Topics

-The conversations with chatGPT are partial transcripts of various topics
+ Topics are partial transcripts of various conversations with [chatGPT](https://openai.com) using the Vscode extension ChatGPT